Bryant Bulldogs football

 The Bryant Bulldogs football program represents Bryant University in college football.
-As of the upcoming 2024 season, the Bulldogs will be members of CAA Football, an NCAA Division I Football Championship Subdivision (FCS) league operated by, but legally separate from, the multi-sports Coastal Athletic Association.
+As of the 2024 season, the Bulldogs have been members of CAA Football, an NCAA Division I Football Championship Subdivision (FCS) league operated by, but legally separate from, the multi-sports Coastal Athletic Association.
 Bryant had played the 2023 season in the Big South–OVC Football Association formed in that season as a football-only alliance, also operating at the FCS level, between the Big South Conference and Ohio Valley Conference.
-The team has played its home games at Beirne Stadium in Smithfield, Rhode Island, which opened in 1999 as Bulldog Stadium and received its current name in 2016.
+The team has played its home games at Beirne Stadium in Smithfield, Rhode Island since its opening in 1999 as Bulldog Stadium.
+It received its current name in 2016.